to Kids Philosophy Slam

 The Mission of the Kids Philosophy Slam is to give kids a voice and to inspire kids to think by unlocking their intellectual and creative potential through a unique and powerful philosophical forum.

-If you would like to be on our mailing list, please contact us at: entries@philosophyslam.org
+If you would like to be on our mailing list, please email us at: thekidsphilosophyslam@gmail.com

 The Kids Philosophy Slam is designed to make philosophy accessible and fun for kids of all ages and abilities, to promote a philosophical dialogue between kids and adults, and to promote a greater awareness of philosophy and education in everyday life.
-Over $5,000 in prizes are available to students & schools.
-Home school entries and international participation are encouraged.
+Over $2,500 in prizes are available to students & schools.
+Home school participation as well as international participation is encouraged.

 The Kids Philosophy Slam has been featured on: The NBC Today Show, The New York Times, National Public Radio, Christian Science Monitor and TIME Magazine for Kids